Airbag Injuries: Do You Have a Product Liability Case? (2025)

 Individuals who suffer airbag injuries should consult with an experienced product liability attorney to evaluate their options for pursuing a product liability lawsuit.
 While airbags save lives, they are not without risks.

 Over 14 million new vehicles are sold in the U.S. each year.
 Problems like defective airbags can be a significant threat to public safety.
-Product liability lawsuits help ensure manufacturers address defects like these promptly and take swift action to protect consumers.
+Alongside product liability lawsuits, lemon laws provide an additional avenue for consumers to address persistent vehicle defects, including malfunctioning airbags, ensuring manufacturers promptly resolve such issues and protect consumers.

 Free Car Accident Case Review